-Traditional Victorian villa, 4 bedrooms, 3 bathrooms, sleeps 8 in peaceful, friendly Blairgowrie with world-class walking, cycling, golf, fishing & skiing on the doorstep.
+Traditional Victorian villa, 3 bedrooms sleeping 6 adults plus study with double sofa bed, 3 bathrooms, in peaceful, friendly Blairgowrie with world-class walking, cycling, golf, fishing & skiing on the doorstep.

 Built in the 1880s, Invermay retains the look and feel of a traditional Victorian villa, whilst providing 21st century home comforts.
 A combination of elegant cornicing and an excellent wi-fi connection!